 The AgriForum is an ongoing platform hosted by FICA, involving a set of discussants - artists and art collectives - working with the agrarian as a site, seeking to bring together varied critical enquiries, multiple propositions and diverse practices.
-The Forum began in October 2021, and is currently a bimonthly engagement, supported by the Sher-Gil Sundaram Arts Foundation.
+The Forum began as an online reading group in October 2021, supported by the Sher-Gil Sundaram Arts Foundation and the Shared Ecologies Program, Shyama Foundatiom.

 What does it mean to read a landscape?
 What does it mean to belong to it?